The Atlantic Salmon's Life Cycle

-The Atlantic salmon's (Salmo salar) life cycle is very fascinating and truly a brilliant fish.
+The Atlantic salmon's (Salmo salar) life cycle is very fascinating and it is truly a resilient fish.
 The fish is of the family Salmonidae.
 'Salar' means leaper, maybe because of the fact that the mature salmon is a great leaper and 'Salmo' is a foreign term for salmon.They are mainly found around the northern Atlantic Ocean and Europe and also in rivers that are connected to the Atlantic.
 The fish are farmed and grown capably in Canada, Chile, Norway, United States and many other countries.

-This precise journey from it's birthplace may cover several miles before the Atlantic salmon locates the river and magnificently leaps and swims upstream through the waterfalls and fast-flowing parts of the course of rivers (or known as rapids).
+This precise journey from its birthplace may cover several miles before the Atlantic salmon locates the river and magnificently leaps and swims upstream through the waterfalls and fast-flowing parts of the course of rivers (or known as rapids).
 In fact, the salmon arrives at the spawning areas by October and then relaxes in pools nearby.
 Around November and December the female salmon moves up to the spawning area.
 The female builds a nest by lifting stones with its tail to make a hole between 12 to 15 centimeters deep.
 The male salmon then joins the female and at the same time they shed eggs and the reproductive gland where the sperm of the male fish is filled.

 The semen (milt) of the male fish contains millions of spermatozoa which fertilize the eggs, and is then covered by stones by the female salmon.
 In the process, the female makes up some holes, around 8 presumably, to deposit several thousands of eggs.
 The eggs hatch after over 3 months but the young fish remain in the stones for 30 days feeding on the yolks of the egg.
 After this periodical process, they emerge from the stones and start to feed on tiny animals.